open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

     # by providers.
     # Within each provider, the scheduler then spread the workload by
     # regions.
     - topologyKey: provider
       topologyKeyType: Label
       maxSkew: 2
       weight: 20
       # maxSkew is omitted as this term is a soft constraint
     - topologyKey: region
       topologyKeyType: Label
       weight: 10
-  # I plan to exclude the spread policy in Additive mode.
+  # The spread policy has a scoreCoordinate in prioritizerPolicy.
+  # In Additive mode, the weight of SpreadPolicy is 0 by default.
-  # In Exact mode, users need to specify the weight of them manually.
+  # In Exact mode, the weight of SpreadPolicy should be set by users.
-  # The spread policy only work when there is a SpreadPolicy coordinate
-  # in prioritizerPolicy.
   prioritizerPolicy:
     mode: Exact
     configurations: